 However, working on a mobile device can be slow and cumbersome so you may want to install xCode and/or Android studio for the purpose of testing your app in an iOS or Android simulator and avoid twisting your neck by constantly looking up and down at your phone.

-As part of your purchase, your app includes Gravity Server – which you'll need to have running in order to manage the server-side processes that your mobile app requires, such as the API, authentication, user management etc.
+As part of your purchase, your app includes Gravity Server – which you'll need to have running in order to manage the server-side processes for your mobile app.

 You will need an empty SQL or Mongo database before running the setup process, so go ahead and fire up a new database using your favourite database service.